Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Methodology

 where ($\phi$, $\omega_k$) is the azimuth and $k$-bandwidth in polar coordinate of the image, and $k=0,1,...,M/2-1$.

-To leverage frequency information by high- and low-pass filters, we first define the Gaussian kernel as:
+To leverage different frequency components, we define the kernel of Gaussian filters as:

 where $\sigma$ is the variance of Gaussian kernel, and ($u$,$v$) is Cartesian coordinate.
+According to the convolution theorem (see Fig. \ref{freq_img}), Gaussian blurry in the spatial domain can be represented as low-pass filtering in the frequency domain.
 Thus the $lf$ is extracted by Gaussian blurring using convolution operation, $lf=G \ast x$.
-The $hf$ is obtained by subtracting the $lf$ information from the original image, \(hf = x-lf\).
-Gaussian blurry in the spatial domain can be represented as low-pass filtering in the frequency domain according to the convolution theorem (see Fig. \ref{freq_img}).
+Then, $hf$ is obtained by subtracting the $lf$ information from the original image, \(hf = x-lf\).